szabgab/workshops/index.md

 ## Schedule

 * [Fixtures and Test Doubles in Pytest (e.g. Mocking)](fixtures-and-test-doubles-in-python)

+## Ideas

+These are just ideas.
+They might change.
+They might get abandoned.
+You are more that welcome to comment on them via the [GitHub repository](https://github.com/szabgab/workshops/) of this page.

 * [Getting Started with Digital Ocean](getting-started-with-digital-ocean)
 * [Creating Jenkins pipeline without any coding](creating-jenkins-pipelines-without-any-coding)
 * [Jenkins pipeline exclusively with Groovy code](jenkins-pipeline-with-groovy-code)